b-lemke98/InSituPy-1/docs/source/tutorials/05_plotting/index.md

 # Plotting

-These tutorials focus on data plotting possibilities in `InSituPy`.
+These tutorials focus on data plotting functionalities in `InSituPy`.

 ```{eval-rst}
 .. card:: Spatial plotting functionalities